Angus-C-git/SecSheets/README.md

 ## Overview

-Sec Sheets is always a work in progress with new sheets being added as I work on them and old ones being updates as I learn new things or notice/am told that something is missing or wrong.
+Sec Sheets is always a work in progress with new sheets being added as I work on them and old ones being updated as I learn new things or notice/am told that something is missing or wrong.